 You can even Chromecast the videos to your TV.
-It is like YouTube without ads, although there actually are several other ways how to block YouTube ads on android.
+It is like YouTube without ads, although you might want to check out YouTube Vanced alternatives as well.

 • All-in-one Usenet experience